A polynomial invariant and duality for triangulations: Introduction

-{\bf Acknowledgements.} The authors are grateful to Sergei Chmutov for his comments on the paper and especially for mentioning the recent results of \cite{BBC}, see section \ref{spanning trees}.
-The authors also would like to thank Victor Reiner and Hugh Thomas for their comments on the original version of this paper.
+We are grateful to Sergei Chmutov for his comments on the paper and especially for bringing to our attention the recent results of \cite{BBC}.
+We would like to thank Victor Reiner and Hugh Thomas for their comments on the original version of this paper.

+We also would like to thank the referee for making a number of comments and suggestions which improved the exposition of the paper.